-Delayed diagnosis can happen when a condition is either missed, or is misdiagnosed as something else.
-Sometimes delayed diagnosis happens because the condition is difficult to recognise or because the symptoms displayed are not typical.
-However, on other occasions, delayed diagnosis occurs due to medical negligence; due to insufficient investigation, a failure to run standard tests or to follow up abnormal results.
+A delayed diagnosis can happen when a condition is either missed, or is misdiagnosed as something else.
+Sometimes a delayed diagnosis happens because the condition is difficult to recognise or because the symptoms displayed are not typical.
+However, on other occasions, a delay diagnosis occurs due to medical negligence.